Why Is Zantac A Dangerous Drug?

 In spring 2020, the FDA contacted all drug companies that manufacture ranitidine products and asked them to stop making and selling the products.
 It has also warned Americans to stop taking any products containing ranitidine (including prescription and over-the-counter meds) and dispose of these products safely.

 How long has Zantac/ranitidine been on the market?

 The drug Zantac was first created by GlaxoSmithKline (GSK) in 1977.
 It didn’t receive FDA approval until 1983.
 Starting in 1984, the drug became available in generic form but still required a prescription.

 In 2004, drug company Pfizer developed an over-the-counter (nonprescription) form of ranitidine.
 Sanofi has owned it since 2017, but OTC ranitidine products are made by more than 20 manufacturers.

 The answer to this question is not yet clear.
 The public has only become aware of the dangers within the past couple years, but some reports suggest that manufacturers of ranitidine products may have known about the cancer risks since the 1980s.
 If the risks were known and not disclosed, numerous drug makers could face serious liability in Zantac/ranitidine litigation.
 To get more of your questions answered, read our Zantac FAQ page.
 Or, better yet, call us to discuss your potential case.

 Get In Touch With Pennekamp Law

-Pennekamp Law is based in Miami, and we serve clients throughout South Florida.
+[nap_names id=”FIRM-NAME-3″] is based in Miami, and we serve clients throughout South Florida.
 We proudly offer free initial consultations to potential clients who suffered harm as the result of a dangerous consumer product like Zantac/ranitidine and other mass tort cases.
-To speak to one of our skilled and caring attorneys, call us at 305-860-4445 or send us an email.
+To speak to one of our skilled and caring attorneys, call us at [nap_phone id=”LOCAL-REGULAR-NUMBER-1″] or 305-860-4445.